gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { IDateFilterConfig } from '@gooddata/sdk-backend-spi';
 import { IDateFilterOptionsByType } from '@gooddata/sdk-ui-filters';
 import { IDrillableItem } from '@gooddata/sdk-ui';
-import { IDrillDownDefinition as IDrillDownDefinition_2 } from '@gooddata/sdk-ui-ext';
 import { IDrillEvent } from '@gooddata/sdk-ui';
 import { IDrillToAttributeUrl } from '@gooddata/sdk-backend-spi';
 import { IDrillToCustomUrl } from '@gooddata/sdk-backend-spi';